FlorianKrach/LMS-zscore-app/README.md

 ## Citation
 If you find these applications useful or if you use it for your own work, please cite the papers referenced above.

+## Further information
+For further questions write an e-mail to a.ofenheimer@gmx.net The reference charts published in the articles, can be provided on request in a larger format.